ElliotDovers/Fast-IDM-Code/README.md

 ## APPLICATION TO DATA
 Contains `R` scripts to analyse 29 species of Flora from the `disdat` package - see Elith et al., 2020

+see additional README files within subfolders for further details